-Studies show that there are approximately 1.3 million incidents of medical malpractice each year, and every year approximately 98,000 people die as a result of medical errors by doctors, hospitals and other health care providers.
+Studies show that there are approximately 1.3 million incidents of medical malpractice each year, and every year approximately 98,000 people die as a result of medical errors by doctors, hospitals, and other health care providers.
 Whether it’s a mistake in surgery, diagnosis, treatment, or medication, when a person is the victim of this type of negligence, they may have a claim for medical malpractice.
 These claims arise when the medical error is the result of a doctor, hospital, or health care provider not living up to the accepted standard of practice in the medical community.

-Common incidents involving medical malpractice claims include:
+The following are common incidents involving medical malpractice claims:

 - Failure to properly diagnose a condition or disease.
 For instance, the failure of a doctor to recognize the symptoms of cancer or missing clear evidence of cancer on a diagnostic test such as a Cat-Scan